hyperwing/ClubTinder/README.md

       - views/layouts contains the partials applied to all pages
       - contains folders named after each model that contain views related to that model

-2. Config folder details the routes, database, and intializations of configurations
+2. Config folder details the routes, database, and initializations of configurations

 3. db folder contains all the migrations and data for the seed

 4. Test folder contains tests written for the web app
-   * Controller folder contains tests relfecting routes
+   * Controller folder contains tests reflecting routes
    * Fixture folder specifies data for each model that can be used in various tests
    * Model folder contains tests reflecting the model and validations